microsoft/onnxruntime/docs/compile_onnxruntime_xcframework.md

-# Prepare ONNXRuntime XCFramework for GoodNotes
+# Prepare ONNXRuntime XCFramework for iOS or MacCatalyst
+The instructions should be executed on a Mac machine.

 ## Step 1: Extract required operators for your network
 You have to find out what operators to be included in the ONNXLibrary.